Last modified: March 4, 2021, 11:38 a.m.

 A very rare species in Belgium.

 Pay close attention to abandoned mines, because they resemble the mines of a Diptera Agromyza albitarsis very well.
-Also look out for Hymenoptera Heterarthrus ochropoda (sawfly) which occur at the same time and host plant, if no caterpillars are present in the leaf mine.
+Also look out for the Hymenoptera: Heterarthrus ochropoda (sawfly) which occur at the same time on the host plant, if no caterpillars are present in the leaf mine.

 The usually 5 to 10 eggs are deposited in groups on the upperside of the leaf, usually along a vein.
 The white larvae form large, upper-surface blotches in which many larvae may be present because mines can merge.

 Pupation is external, mostly on the leaf.
 Exit slit in upper epidermis.